Charitable Split-Dollar Insurance Plan - Explained

 Back to: INHERITANCE, ESTATES, & TRUSTS

-A Little More on What is a Charitable Split-Dollar Insurance Plan
+How Does a Charitable Split-Dollar Insurance Plan Work?

 Established in the early 1990s, charitable split-dollar plans started gaining wide popularity as more and more wealthy individuals saw it as a way to pass down inheritance without paying taxes.
 However, the U.S. Department of Treasury, was quick to lambast the idea of this insurance policy.
 The Wall Street Journal in 1999 covered a story of a software developer who was promoting these insurance policies to wealthy individuals, especially those who had issues with the tax system.
 This developer described the charitable split-dollar insurance plan as a way to boycott the enormous taxes paid on inheritance by heirs of donors.
 The IRS, when they got to read this story, started looking for ways to close the loophole in property transfer.
 The agency issued a paper alerting all donors of their knowledge of this method, and vowed to shut it down.
 Later in 2003, the IRS closed the exploit which enabled this method to work perfectly, thus making the charitable split-dollar insurance plan less of a strategy that any wealthy individual would want to take to pass down his or her inheritance to their heirs.

 Different Variety of Split-Dollar Insurance Plans